liuniands/MaoYikai_weekly_reports/README.md

 # MaoYikai_weekly_reports
 #><

-My code's style draws on others to some extent.
+My code's style and content draw on others to some extent.

 Everyone can check my code and if you have any problem or think it can be improved, please contact me.